【Major Points】

 2. Tension headache:

-2. Secondary headache:
+2. Secondary headaches:

 2. You should seek medical attention immediately if your headache is associated with the following symptoms: